tninanofchirawa/Neural-Network-for-Project/README.md

+About this Code

+This code is written for a research paper "Enhancing Neural Network Models Through Binomial Theorem and Combinatorial Geometric Series Integration".
+The code's main contributor is "Elizabeth Ann Ninan"

 #Introduction

 Imagine building a robot.
 You wouldn't just slap some metal together and hope for the best, right?
 You'd need blueprints, measurements, and a solid understanding of physics to make sure it works.
 That's where math comes in for computer science too!